Last updated on April 24, 2026.

 The rotation at the Hospital of University of Pennsylvania enhances the educational experience by providing a wider range of patients with maxillofacial prosthetics needs, deeper understanding of medical conditions, and close collaboration with medical colleagues and other members of the health care team.

 The highly respected research environment at Penn Dental Medicine and throughout the University of Pennsylvania provides a valuable opportunity for students applying to residency programs to combine their specialty training with advanced research and academic opportunities.
-To that end, the postgraduate students have the option to enroll to a Master of Science in Oral Biology degree program.
+To that end, the postgraduate students have the option to apply to a Master of Science in Oral Biology degree program.
 The curriculum is integrated so that both the certificate and the Master of Science degree may be awarded simultaneously upon the completion of requirements, preparing students to successfully enter the field of academic dentistry, while also becoming skilled clinicians in specialty care.

 Clinical Certificate Track: Certificate only (3 years)

-Academic Track: MSOB and Certificate (3 years)
+Academic Track: MSOB and Certificate (4 years)

-Number of students/residents accepted: 4 per year
+Number of students/residents accepted: 5 per year

 Program Information